dhruvp/math-blog/_posts/2020-07-19-quantum-computers.md

 <p class='image-block'>
     <img src="/public/images/quantum_computer/photon_computer.png">
     An example of a real quantum computer built using photons.
 We won't be creating this but instead will focus on a toy example with polarizer lenses.
+Image source: https://arstechnica.com/science/2018/09/engineering-tour-de-force-births-programmable-optical-quantum-computer/.
 </p>

 To build our computer, we will  start by understanding the the idea of a computer "bit".